yiwei32/Socket_Programming/multithreaded_server/README.md

 ## Discussion

 Without threads, each connection waits for the one that arrived first to finish.
 However, each of these threads requires memory and CPU time.
-At some point, more threads are not gonna help and start killing the performance
+At some point, more threads are not gonna help and start killing the performance.
+Creating threads takes a little time.
+We can save some of that time by reusing the threads we create for future connection.

 ## Reference